 - executes the instructions in your will

-- takes charge of issues pertaining to assets and liabilities
+- takes charge of issues on assets and liabilities

 - distributes your assets following the instructions you have laid down